2022 Emilia Romagna Grand Prix

-The race was won by Max Verstappen, ahead of Sergio Pérez and Lando Norris in second and third, respectively.
+The race was won by Max Verstappen, ahead of his teammate Sergio Pérez and Lando Norris who finished third, his and McLaren's only podium of the season.
 It was Red Bull Racing's first 1–2 finish since the 2016 Malaysian Grand Prix, as well as Verstappen's second career grand slam, having started in pole position after winning the sprint race from first position on Saturday, and set the fastest lap while leading every lap of the race he won on Sunday.
 Championship leader Charles Leclerc finished sixth, while his teammate Carlos Sainz Jr. retired on lap 1 after a collision with Daniel Ricciardo at turn 1.
 This was the only race in the 2022 season where a driver outside one of the top three constructors achieved a podium.

 Background

 Championship standings before the race

 Charles Leclerc was the Drivers' Championship leader after the previous round in Australia with 71 points, 34 ahead of George Russell in second, with Carlos Sainz Jr. in third, four points behind Russell.
 In the Constructors' Championship, Ferrari led Mercedes by 39 points and Red Bull Racing by a further 10.